EdPike365-Org/edpike365-blog/content/site/edpike365-about-site/index.md

 I was interested in search engine rankings (SEO) so I knew I wanted server side rendering (SSR).
 At the time, Gatsby was a better offer than NextJS.

 Since then, NextJS and Gatsby have evolved convergently.
 NextJS is said to favor programmers like me vs Gatsby, which favors refugees from WordPress.

-I'm looking for a project to do in NextJS.
+I learned a lot from Gatsby but I'm looking for a project to do in NextJS.

 #### Gatsby Plugins